badrap/docs.badrap.io/docs/apps/azure.md

 This phase has to happen *after* you (or someone in your organisation) has installed Azure app in Badrap.

-1. Log in to your Azure portall: <https://portal.azure.com/>
+1. Log in to your Azure portal: <https://portal.azure.com/>

 ![Subscriptions](./azure-10-subscriptions.jpg)